Damage, Material Savings, Labor Savings, Safety

-It can be difficult justifying to upper management the need to spend money on a stretch wrap machine to replace the already established process of hand wrapping; until you review the numbers, the assumption is that a person will always be cheaper than a stretch wrap machine.
+Justifying to upper management the need to spend money on a stretch wrap machine instead of hand wrapping can be difficult.
+The assumption is that a person will always be cheaper than a stretch wrap machine.
 However, a careful analysis of the actual quantified savings can help even the staunchest cost conscious managers start to think twice.
+Let’s take a look at the 4 ways to justify the cost of a stretch wrap machine

-Recent studies have shown that up to 14% of loads were not wrapped to the pallets and nearly 9% had issues that could cause instability and result in damage to the shipment.
+Recent studies have shown that up to 14% of loads were not wrapped to the pallets.
+Nearly 9% had issues that could cause instability and result in damage to the shipment.

 Remember the primary reason you wrap loads is to provide protection during shipment.
 By creating stable loads and wrapping them properly, it is possible to recover up to as much as 50% of your potential lost products.
 And that adds up quickly.